gsin11/gsin11.github.io/src/blog/cors-in-nextjs.md

 ```

-Application should be up and running on <a href="http://localhost:3000">http://localhost:3000</a>
+The application should be up and running on <a href="http://localhost:3000">http://localhost:3000</a>

 ## CORS setup